gradio-app/gradio/js/lite/README.md

 ### 1. Import JS and CSS

 Start by creating a new HTML file, if you don't have one already.
-Importing the JavaScript and CSS corresponding to the `@gradio/lite` package by using the following code:
+The best way to use @gradio/lite currently is via the CDN.
+Import the JavaScript and CSS corresponding to the `@gradio/lite` package by using the following code:

 ```html